 How to make Aloo Chana Curry

-Firstly, you fry the onion slices and the whole spices until the onions become translucent.
+Firstly, fry the onion slices and the whole spices until the onions become translucent.

-Secondly, you add in minced ginger-garlic and all other spices.
+Secondly, you add minced ginger-garlic and all other spices.

-Thirdly, the tomato goes into the spices, and you cook until you get a nice thick curry sauce with a little oil separated from the edges.
+Thirdly, the tomato goes into the spices, and you cook until you get a nice thick curry sauce with some oil separated from the edges.

 Fourthly, you put the chickpeas and tamarind juice/ paste in the sauce, give it a stir and cook further for about five minutes.

-Lastly, you add in the potatoes and some water, then continue cooking until the chickpeas and potatoes are fully cooked and soft.
+Lastly, add the potatoes and some water, then continue cooking.
+Until the chickpeas and potatoes are fully cooked and soft.

 Top tip: try to mash some of the chickpeas towards the end of your cooking when those lovely pulses are soft.
 This can enhance the flavour of your Aloo Chana.

-Before you go, don’t forget to check out my other recipes for inspiration.
+Last but not least, don’t forget to check out my other Pakistani vegan recipes for more inspiration.

 - Mung Bean curry – Pakistani whole mung bean dal.